Tories would ban doctors’ strikes, Badenoch says

 The BMA says that despite this uplift, pay for resident doctors has declined by a fifth since 2008 once inflation is taken into account.

-On Sunday, the Conservatives said they would reintroduce minimum service level requirements, which were brought in by the previous government and scrapped by Labour, across the health service.
+On Sunday, the Conservatives said they would introduce minimum service level requirements, which were brought in for some sectors by the previous government and scrapped by Labour, across the health service.

+The only people restricted from going on strike in the UK under existing laws are police officers and members of the armed forces.

 Mrs Badenoch said: “The BMA has become militant, these strikes are going too far, and it is time for action.